nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning">

-**Warning:** This action is irreversible!
+**Caution:** This action is irreversible!
 Only enter this command if you are sure that the candidate is not needed.
 </box>

 * Deletes the candidate at the specified `INDEX`.